 Among the interpretations of this stream of blood and water is the belief that they are signs of the two sacraments of Baptism and the Eucharist.
 One commentator (C. K. Barrett) writes: "It is of water and the Spirit that men are begotten from above, and water is the means by which men are cleansed.
 Again, the blood of Christ is the true drink of men.
 Through it alone, with the flesh of Christ, which equally is given for the life of the world, may men have life in themselves."
-In this Holy Week let us give thanks for our baptism and for the ease with which we may share in the eucharist.
+In this Holy Week, when most of us must fast from receiving Holy Communion, let us give thanks for our baptism and for the ease with which, in normal times, we may share in the eucharist.